 And it’s important to pry apart the executional stuff, the tactics from the idea for five reasons:

 If someone can’t explain their idea then they may be using verbal and visual tricks to get through an executional approach (eg a certain art style or piece of technology).
 This can reduce the longevity of a campaign/project because an execution may not carry interest for long.

 2. Support and defensibility

-To defend great work that’s strategically based, there needs to be a clear line from the challenge through to the insight, strategy and to the creative.
-A well explained idea can help the team promote the work to the client.
+To defend great work that’s based in strategy, there needs to be a clear line from the challenge through to the insight, strategy, and to the creative.
+A well-explained idea can help the team promote the work to the client.
 It also helps manage the conversation with the client so that executional concerns do not undermine the idea or the strategy.
 I have seen occasions where executional issues have led to a strategy change because neither the idea nor strategy were well explained.

 It isn’t hard to define an idea — if you have one.
-Where projects don’t start with clear, concrete strategy and ideas, I believe they are more likely to travel sloppy.
+When projects don’t start with clear, concrete strategy and ideas, they will slop from one meeting to the next.

 Where strategy is distinct from the idea

 With my former Creative Director, Vince McSweeney who’s now CCO at McCann Birmingham, we came to an agreement that strategy should be about finding insights and then flipping them so that the key output of the strategy is an idea that will get someone to see themselves, the world around them, the product, or the brand differently.
 It was then the creative job to take this flip and bring it to life in an impactful way.
 You can read How to do account planning for more on this.